diku-dk/ap-e2024-pub/week4/README.md

 ### Getting Started

-- `APL.Eval`: Replace the definition of `eval` with your complete evaluation from your solution to assignment 2.
+- `APL.Eval`: Replace the definition of `eval` with your complete evaluator from your solution to assignment 2.

 ### `Functor` and `Monad` instances for `Free e a`